eclipse-kuksa/kuksa.ide/README.md

 ## Version

-The Eclipse Che Kuksa instance relies on Che 6.10.
+The current Eclipse Che Kuksa instance relies on Che 6.10.
 However, there a plans to port the Kuksa-specific extensions, i.e. the developed [plugins](https://github.com/eclipse/kuksa.ide/tree/master/plugins), to Che 7.0